ajschumacher/ajschumacher.github.io/20141215-please_stop_saying_big_data/index.md

 The data that was collected, to the best of my knowledge, was never fed back into the rest of the systems.

 This is an example of the importance of smart engineering.
-For whatever reason, among them funding, vision, technical knowledge, systems are not good.
-They are not delivering the data that should really be expected of them, and when there's finally a clear and present need for that data, a lot of work goes into getting it, yielding dividends for nobody else.
+For whatever reason, be it funding, vision, technical knowledge... systems are not good.
+They are not delivering the data that should really be expected of them, so when there's finally a clear and present need for that data, a lot of work goes into getting it, yielding dividends for nobody else.

 It's not easy to set up and instrument systems, especially to anticipate future needs.
 And the fragmentation of the American education system does not help with data integration.
 But if we want to benefit from better uses of data, we need to invest in better systems, not band-aid systems.